Skip to content

 Airbus Volkswagen Shell Renault Evonik Vattenfall Philips KPMG

-Outcome: Failure to consult under TULRCA Section 188 triggers protective award of up to 90 days gross pay per affected employee at Employment Tribunal + ICO Article 22 enforcement up to 4 per cent global turnover or 17.5 million pounds + Equality Act Section 136 reverse burden of proof at tribunal with discrimination claims uncapped + EHRC formal investigation + ACAS Early Conciliation mandatory - the agent delivers the TULRCA-Equality Act-GDPR compliant auditable chain
+Outcome: Skipping the Section 188 consultation can cost a protective award of up to 90 days' gross pay per affected employee at the Employment Tribunal, on top of ICO enforcement of up to 4 per cent of global turnover (or 17.5 million pounds) and uncapped discrimination claims once the Equality Act Section 136 reverse burden of proof applies.
+The agent's value is the auditable consultation chain that keeps those exposures shut.

 72% Rules Engine